elphinhote/eat-da-burger/README.md

 Your app will store every burger in a database, whether devoured or not.

 ## Installation Instructions
-Npm install express, express handlebars, MySql, Create database with JawsDB and use Heroku to deploy.
+Npm install express, express handlebars, MySql, and create database with JawsDB.
+Use Heroku to deploy.

 ## Usage
  The application has a directory structure with JawsDB instructions in MySql,